fandango-fuzzer/fandango/docs/Conversion.md

 When defining a complex input format, some parts may be the result of applying an _operation_ on another, more structured part.
 Most importantly, content may be _encoded_, _compressed_, or _converted_.

-Fandango uses a special form of [generators](sec:generators) to handle these, namely generators with _symbols_.
+Fandango uses a special form of [generators](sec:generators) to handle these, called _converters_.
+These are generator expressions with _symbols_, mostly functions that take symbols as arguments.
 Let's have a look at how these work.

 ## Encoding Data During Fuzzing

 In Fandango, a [generator](sec:generators) expression can contain _symbols_ (enclosed in `<...>`) as elements.
+Such generators are called _converters_.
-When fuzzing, this has the effect of Fandango using the grammar to
+When fuzzing, converters have the effect of Fandango using the grammar to

 * instantiate each symbol from the grammar,
 * evaluate the resulting expression, and